lipnitsk/xr/README.txt

 	XR21B1420/1422/1424
 	XR22801/802/804

-The source code has been tested on Linux kernels 2.6.18 to 3.4.x.
-This may also work with other kernels.
+The source code has been tested on various Linux kernels from 3.6.x to 3.17.x.
+This may also work with newer kernels as well.

 Installation